 If you are an international student studying full-time with a valid study permit, your spouse or common-law partner can apply for an open work permit.
-Having an open work permit enables your spouse or partner to work on or off campus full-time while you study.
+Having an open work permit enables your spouse or partner to work on or off campus full time while you study.
 See also Documentation for your family.

 Work permit for your spouse or partner

-About the Spousal Work Permit
+About the Spouse/Partner Work Permit

 When should I apply?